DaniGuardiola/bitcoin-lightweight/README.md

 # bitcoin-lightweight

-A friendly lightweight Bitcoin wallet written in typescript
+A friendly and lightweight Bitcoin wallet written in typescript

 > **IMPORTANT!** This module was abandoned even before an alpha release was ready.
 It has untested code and missing features, and is most likely full of security issues.
 Do **NOT** use this.
 Specially in production.
 Your bitcoins, or your users' bitcoins **will be stolen or lost**.
 >